hrudham/AutoCollapse/readme.md

 I threw this together for my own convenience.
 I do not plan to continue developing this further, unless I personally encounter a bug that irritates me enough to fix it.
 Use this at your own risk, and feel free to fork the repository.

 I also have no idea if it will work on older versions of Visual Studio.

+## Install

+To install this add-in:

+1. Build the solution.
+2. Find the `AutoCollapse.AddIn` file, and the built `AutoCollapse.dll` file.
+3. Copy these two files to `[My Documents]\Visual Studio 2012\Addins`.
+4. Open (or restart) Visual Studio 2012.